 PURPOSE:

 The purpose of this activity is to familiarize you with the navigation and content of the NRC’s OL web pages.
 Operator Licensing Examiners must routinely access and review a variety of documents to support their work activities.
-This individual tudy ctivity will familiarize you with the web locations of those documents.
+This individual Study Activity will familiarize you with the web locations of those documents.

 COMPETENCY AREA: INFORMATION TECHNOLOGY